strukturag/libheif/README.md

 The libraries are used by practically every open-source application and service that handles HEIC or AVIF files (see [Software using libheif](#software-using-libheif)), but the maintenance work is almost entirely unfunded.

-From January to August 2026, 37 security advisories were published for libheif, most of them found with automated tools by organizations that use libheif in their products, and six releases were made mainly to ship security fixes.
+From January to September 2026, 61 security advisories were published for libheif, most of them found with automated tools by organizations that use libheif in their products, and nine releases were made mainly to ship security fixes.
 Each fix means reproducing, fixing, testing, fuzzing and releasing, currently done in evenings and on weekends.
 Details are in [SECURITY.md](SECURITY.md).